A lot of adulting is spending your money on things that don’t necessarily give you anything in return. Insurance policies are one of those things.

 Within and around life insurance policies you can also look at terminal/critical illness cover which would give you a lump-sum pay out upon diagnosis of a range of conditions/a terminal diagnosis.
-Should you be unable to work/return to work, this may cover your expenses until you’re able to get back to work or pass away.
+An additional or alternative policy would be Income Protection Insurance which, should you be unable to work because of illness or injury this could cover up to 70% of your regular income until you’re able to get back to work.

 A life insurance policy gives you, and your family, peace of mind that you’re financially protected should the worst happen.

 ABTA recently revealed that 38% of us going on a summer holiday this year are yet to take out a travel insurance policy.
 Scarily, it also highlighted that 21% travelled without any insurance within the last year and 37% of those saying they didn’t think they needed it.

 However, if you’re travelling outside of the UK, you really should be getting travel insurance.

 If you got ill during your trip, you could be lumped with medical bills in the 10s of thousands.
 If you pass away, your family will not only have to take on the medical bills but there would be significant travel expenses to be paid too.

 But should you need to change your plans for whatever reason, your policy would protect you here too.
 In some instances, this ensures you recover some/most/all of your expenses.
 In fact, this is a reason to take out an insurance policy the moment you book your holiday.
 As its not just when you’re away that you may need it.
 Things can happen on the lead up to your holiday that may mean you need to claim on your insurance.

 We contacted ABTA to see what they recommend when it comes to buying travel insurance.
 Here’s what they said: